 - No Export for You: An odd version.
 Contracts was unavailable on Steam despite all of the other Hitman games being released on the platform due to a music licensing issue.
 It has since been added in the Steam store in January 2014.

 - Production Foreshadowing: of Deus Ex: Human Revolution.
 The Anatomy Lesson of Dr. Nicolaes Tulp makes a brief appearance in the opening of Blood Money's "Curtains Down".

-- Agent 47 himself nearly got this in Absolution too, when his voice actor, David Bateson, was revealed to have not been contacted by IO.
-Following many fans protesting/begging/protesting and begging at the same time, Bateson was called back and did the voice work again in Absolution.
+- Agent 47 himself nearly got this treatment in Absolution too, when his voice actor, David Bateson, was revealed to have been snubbed by IO.
+Following many fans protesting/begging/protesting and begging at the same time, Bateson was called back and did the voice work (but not the motion capture) again in Absolution.

 - Throw It In: According to Word of God, Absolution's Instinct mechanic began life as a developer tool to determine pathfinding after the AI became so insanely complex they could no longer playtest properly.
 It was later added to the game proper, provoking much outcry, but it doesn't do much in higher difficulties other than helping you blend in.

 - What Could Have Been: Iron Galaxy Studios bet on the right to make Hitman GO and lost, according to CEO Dave Lang although he also states that the end result is probably way better than whatever they would have come up with.